 50th anniversary celebrations

-This year marks the 50th anniversary of the oldest Punjabi Market in North America.
+May 31, 2020, marked the 50th anniversary of the oldest Punjabi market in North America.

-Council directed staff to explore ideas related to the 50th anniversary, including public realm improvements and opportunities to envision the future of the market.
+In 2019, Council directed staff to explore ideas related to the 50th anniversary, including public realm improvements and opportunities to envision the future of the market.
+Read the council motion PDF file (23 KB)

 City staff met with the community to share draft recommendations to Council and gather feedback on the proposed actions and next steps.